ngcm/PythonTool-Mod/pages/installation.md

 3. Open Minecraft, click on *Profile*, now there should be a new user apart from your user name, select *forge*.
 On the right hand side it should say *Ready to update & play Minecraft 1.8-forge...*.
 If it doesn't, repeat step 5, and select the option at the bottom of the *Use version:* list.
 When it's ready, click *Play*.
 4. You should see a slightly different Minecraft main menu, there should be some info on the bottom-left, and a new *Mods* button.
 Great, you're nearly there!
 Close Minecraft.

+### Install Python

+Linux and Mac come with Python installed by default, so you don't need to do anything.
+On Windows, Python can be easily downloaded and installed from [here](https://www.python.org/downloads/).
+Maybe the easier option is to use RaspberryJam's full installer which will install the mod and Python, see next step.

 ### Install RaspberryJam Mod

 1. Visit [RaspberryJam's website] (https://github.com/arpruss/raspberryjammod/releases/latest)